equinor/data-marketplace/README.md

   - If you now run `git remote --verbose` you should see both an `origin` and an `upstream` remote.
 4. Install Node dependencies by running `npm install` in your terminal.
 5. Start up the development server by running `npm run dev`.

+## Building mock data

+In lieu of functioning user authentication and authorization, we have some scripts to generate mock data.
+They can all be found in the `./scripts` directory.

+To generate mock data, you can run `npm run seed:mock:all` to generate all mock schemas.

+If you only want to generate specific mock schemes, you can run either of the following (keep in mind some of the schemas have dependencies to other schemas):

+- `npm run seed:mock:assets`
+- `npm run seed:mock:popular-assets`
+- `npm run seed:mock:tags`